-Rajasthan RBSE 12th Arts results 2018: When and where to check
+RBSE 12th Arts results 2018 declared: Check BSER result at rajresults.nic.in

 RBSE 12th Arts results 2018: When and where to check

-Rajasthan Board of Secondary Education will declare the results of class 12 examination tomorrow at 6:15 pm.
+Rajasthan Board of Secondary Education has declared the results of Class 12 examination today at 6:15 pm.
 The students can check their results through official websites, rajeduboard.rajasthan.gov.in, rajresults.nic.in.
 Apart from it, the results will be available at examresults.net, indiaresults.com.
+To view result, studnets have to keep their roll number/ hall tickets handy to view their scores.

 Results via SMS

-Apart from the websites, students will also be able to obtain their marks through cell phones, In order to get the same, they should follow the below mentioned steps:
+Apart from the websites, students will also be able to obtain their marks through cell phones, In order to get the same, they should follow the below-mentioned steps:

-For RBSE Class 12th Science result
+For RBSE Class 12th Arts result

 SMS – RESULT<space>RAJ12A<space>ROLL NUMBER – to 56263